Mount St. Helens: Climate

+Mount St. Helens has an alpine tundra climate (ET).

 Geology

 Mount St. Helens is part of the Cascades Volcanic Province, an arc-shaped band extending from southwestern British Columbia to Northern California, roughly parallel to the Pacific coastline.
 Beneath the Cascade Volcanic Province, a dense oceanic plate sinks beneath the North American Plate; a process known as subduction in geology.
 As the oceanic slab sinks deeper into the Earth's interior beneath the continental plate, high temperatures and pressures allow water molecules locked in the minerals of solid rock to escape.
-The water vapor rises into the pliable mantle above the subducting plate, causing some of the mantle to melt.
+The supercritical water rises into the pliable mantle above the subducting plate, causing some of the mantle to melt.
 This newly formed magma ascends upward through the crust along a path of least resistance, both by way of fractures and faults as well as by melting wall rocks.
 The addition of melted crust changes the geochemical composition.
 Some of the melt rises toward the Earth's surface to erupt, forming the Cascade Volcanic Arc above the subduction zone.

 The magma from the mantle has accumulated in two chambers below the volcano: one approximately 5–12 km below the surface, the other about 12–40 km.
 The lower chamber may be shared with Mount Adams and the Indian Heaven volcanic field.